India women's national football team: Resurgence (2010–2021)

-Ngangom Bala Devi, all-time leading goalscorer for India.

-Nongmaithem Ratanbala Devi, one of the most capped midfielders for India.

 After 2009 sanction by FIFA, the AIFF started to better the condition of the national team and women's football, which led to commencing SAFF Women's Championship and also including women's football in the South Asian Games.
 The women's team resumed playing on 29 January 2010 after nearly a year-long hiatus.
 Indian team earn massive success in SAFF competitions, winning the SAFF Women's Championship four times in a row without losing a single game.
 Additionally, they won two gold medals at South Asian Games.

 They participated in the qualifiers for the 2012 Summer Olympics in March 2011.
 In their first match India has beaten group hosts Bangladesh 3–0.
 In the second round India played Uzbekistan, where they tied the first match 1–1, but lost the second leg 1–5.

 India participated for the second time at the Asian games in 2014, but the condition was not better than the previous participation, 16 years back in 1998.
 Though India defeated Maldives easily with 15–0 score, a similar fate was faced by them in the next two matches, being defeated by South Korea and Thailand with the same score of 0–10.

-Pyari Xaxa, one of the all-time top scorers for India.
+Ngangom Bala Devi, all-time leading goalscorer for India.

 In August 2018, Indian women national team was invited to participate in Cotif Tournament where clubs and national and autonomous teams participate every year since 1984, held at Valencia, Spain.
 2018 Cotif was 35th Anniversary of the tournament.
 At this tournament they faced 3 Spanish club teams and Morocco.
 First lost to Fundación Albacete, 1–4, then to Levante UD, 0–5, then the Moroccan side defeated India with a score 5–1, but on the last match India played with maturity, though lost to Madrid CFF with 0–1 score.

+Nongmaithem Ratanbala Devi, one of the most capped midfielders for India.

 In November 2018, India qualified to the second round of 2020 AFC Women's Olympic Qualifying Tournament for the first time since the qualifying tournament started for the 2008 Summer Olympics.

 For preparation of 2020 Olympics 2nd round qualifiers India played two matches each against Hong Kong and Indonesia winning all four of them 5–2 & 1–0 against Hong Kong and 3–0 & 2–0 against Indonesia respectively.
 Following these matches India played at the 2019 Gold Cup organised at home, where they won their first match against Iran by 1–0 but lost next two matches to Nepal and Myanmar by 1–2 and 0–2 respectively and failed to reach the final.